Sewage Treatment Plants - Options - WTE

 Servicing of most of this type of treatment plant is 6 monthly, but the VORTEX and QUANTUM only require servicing every 12 months.
 They only need emptying when necessary (depending on how many persons are using them), to remove sludge.

 The first extended aeration plants were brought into the UK from America in the mid 1990's.
 It was said at the time by the original importer, that they did not cope very well with underloading situations.
 Unfortunately, this information seems to be no longer passed on to the customer by most sewage companies.
 All, apart from the VORTEX and QUANTUM, work better when reasonably loaded.
-Our independent testing has shown that VORTEX works at only 10%.
+Our independent testing has shown that the VORTEX works at only 10% of it designed loading.

 Electrical consumption of most activated sludge plants tends to be higher than that of three stage sewage treatment plants, due to the longer aeration time needed by the process.
 However, the VORTEX and QUANTUM sewage treatment plants use less than most three stage plants, due to their unique design.
-A 6 person VORTEX treatment plant only uses 30 watts/hour.
+A 6 person VORTEX treatment plant only uses 30 watts/hour and can be solar powered to be completely off grid.

 Click here for How the VORTEX and QUANTUM are so energy-efficient.